 There was also a softcover book entitled Carl Barks and the Disney Ducks published in conjunction with the launch of the Connoisseur series and a special edition of this book was included with each sculpture purchased.
 These books contain a foldout section showing each of the ten Barks paintings upon which the full series would be based.

 Things went well for the first several years, Connoisseur working closely with Carl Barks to ensure that the detail and quality of the sculptures were beyond reproach and of course that Mr. Barks would be 100% satisfied with the results.
 But things were not progressing quite so smoothly at Disney.
-When its President Frank Wells died in a plane crash in 1994, CEO Michael Eisner made some moves that did not sit well with the rest of the management and as a result many left the company.
+After its President Frank Wells died in a plane crash, CEO Michael Eisner made some moves that did not sit well with the rest of the management and as a result many left the company.
 The incoming “new blood” wanted to shake things up, and this began to adversely affect the relationships between Disney and companies such as Bruce Hamilton’s.
 Things became more and more acrimonious until at last the word “buyout” was tossed onto the table.
 A condition of the buyout of the contract by Disney was that all of the unsold Connoisseur sculptures except for those previously allotted to Hamilton would be destroyed.
 This took place in 2001 and one description of that event can be found here.
 As it relates, the market value of the destroyed sculptures at the time was approximately $250,000… a quarter of a million dollars.

 Important note: All of the characters shown below are owned and fully copyrighted by the Walt Disney Company and Carl Barks.
 The images of these copyrighted artworks are provided here for informational and research purposes only and not for any commercial reuse or reproduction.
 The photographic images are watermarked as per their source.